Richard A Lupoff (1935-2020)

 Richard Allen Lupoff was born in New York in 1935.
 In common with many of his contemporaries, he entered science fiction as a fan - indeed, his fanzine Xero featured a stellar list of contributors including James Blish, Lin Carter, Avram Davidson, L. Sprague de Camp, Harlan Ellison and Frederik Pohl, and won a Hugo Award for best amateur publication.
-He is the author of some two dozen novels and over one hundred short stories across the fields of SF, mystery, humour, and satire, as well as a great deal of genre-related non-fiction.
-He has edited numerous SF and Fantasy anthologies and is an expert on the writing of Edgar Rice Burroughs.
+He was the author of some two dozen novels and over one hundred short stories across the fields of SF, mystery, humour, and satire, as well as a great deal of genre-related non-fiction.
+He edited numerous SF and Fantasy anthologies and was an expert on the writing of Edgar Rice Burroughs.
+He died in 2020.